10 December 2021

 Be sure to review these schedule forms to see if any apply to your business.
 For example, companies selling cigarettes must complete and submit form REG-1-C in addition to the standard Illinois Business Authorization application.

-While there are standard Illinois Business Authorization forms, the process on how to get a business license in Illinois is more varied.
+While there are standard Illinois Business Authorization forms, the process is more varied.
 Whether or not you need to obtain a business license in Illinois, and what it takes to get one, depends on the type of work you do.
 There is a state page about business licensing, but it’s not very organized.

 The best place to start your search, then, is on the Illinois Department of Financial and Professional Regulation’s site (IDFPR).
 This page has an alphabetical list of all the regulated professions with links to license applications and resources.